Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: PROPOSED METHODS

 where $f_{\theta}$ denotes the student model with a \textit{segmentation} decoder, \(y_\text{S}\) is true labels in the source, and \(\tilde{y}_\text{T}\) represents the pseudo-labels generated by the teacher model on the target.

 For depth estimation, we adopt the median-based scale- and shift-invariant (SSI)~\cite{ranftl2020towards} RMSE:

-where \(f_{\theta}\) is the student model with a \textit{depth} decoder, and \(\tilde{y}_\text{T}\) denotes the pseudo-depth map produced by DAM.
-The SSI is defined as:

-where $\text{med}(\cdot)$ and $\text{mean}(\cdot)$ are median and mean operators.
-The numerator centers the distribution by subtracting the median, while the denominator normalizes its scale.
-This normalization ensures consistent learning across diverse target images, since the models are not inherently scale-aware.
+where \(f_{\theta}\) is the student with a \textit{depth} decoder, and \(\tilde{y}_\text{T}\) is pseudo-depth from DAM. $\text{med}(\cdot)$ and $\text{mean}(\cdot)$ are median and mean operators.
+The numerator centers the distribution by subtracting the median, while the denominator normalizes its scale. \niluthpol{This normalization ensures consistent learning across diverse target images, since the depth foundation model used for pseudo-label generation~\cite{yang2024depth} estimates relative rather than metric depth.
+This scale-and-shift invariant normalization is applied only during training to stabilize learning from relative pseudo-labels.
+It is distinct from median scaling applied at test time (Eq.\ref{eq:evaluation}), where metric scale can be recovered using a metric variant of depth VFM model.}